wolftheThunder/wolftheThunder/README.md

 # HELLO 👋, I'm Abdul Rashid Khan

-Backend Developer with 3 years of experience in creating and maintaining scalable web applications, with a strong focus on Core PHP, Laravel and React.
-Proficient in Laravel framework, MVC architecture, and RESTful APIs to build robust solutions.
-Experienced in integrating third-party services and committed to enhancing web security
+With 3 years of experience in building and maintaining scalable web applications, I specialize in Node.js, Laravel, Core PHP, and React.
+Skilled in developing robust RESTful APIs, working with MVC architecture, and integrating third-party services.
+Focused on building secure, high-performance web solutions.

 ### Connect with Me: